shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 > | Any Primary-linked VNet (existing hub + existing app spokes + new HSM PE spoke, all Primary) | Primary regional zone in `$CONN_DNS_RG` (central connectivity subscription) | `10.12.1.4` |
 > | Any DR-linked VNet (existing DR hub + existing DR app spokes + new DR HSM PE spoke) | DR regional zone in `$CONN_DNS_RG_DR` (same name, different RG) | `10.22.1.4` |
 >
 > There is **no shared zone, no coexisting A records, no resolver round-robin, and no manual DNS swing required for failover**.
 Workloads always hit the **local** HSM in steady state.
-The global `*.managedhsm.azure.net` FQDN is health-routed by Traffic Manager ([§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended)) for the rare callers that go through the public name.
+The global `<hsm>.managedhsm.azure.net` FQDN is health-routed by Microsoft's internal, platform-managed routing layer ([§3.2](#32-global-fqdn-routing-platform-managed)) for the rare callers that go through the public name — customers do not deploy a Traffic Manager profile.

 ### 7.4 Disable public access on BOTH HSMs
 ```bash